khayrallah/truecaser/README.md

 # Language Independet Truecaser for Python
 This is an implementation of a trainable Truecaser for Python.

+modified for python3, and to take in a file in traintruecaser

 A truecaser converts a sentence where the casing was lost to the most probable casing.
 Use cases are sentences that are in all-upper case, in all-lower case or in title case.

 A model for English is provided, achieving an accuracy of **98.39%** on a small test set of random sentences from Wikipedia.